MikeSierra88/MikeSierra88/README.md

 #### I'm competent in

-MongoDB - Next.JS - React / Redux - Java - Github Actions
+C# (ASP.NET 8 and EF Core) - MongoDB - Next.JS - React / Redux - Java - Github Actions

 #### I also know some of

-CI/CD (GoCD) - Gradle - AWS - Java Spring - Python
+CI/CD (GoCD) - Docker - Gradle - AWS - Java Spring - Python

 ## How to reach me